tarasowski/aws-big-data/udemy-maarek-kane/005_analysis.md

 #### Redshift Architecture
 * We have clusters:
-  * A cluter is a core infrastructure component of an AWS Redshift datawarehouse
+  * A cluster is a core infrastructure component of an AWS Redshift datawarehouse
   * A cluster is composed of a leader node and one or more compute nodes
   * It can contain between 1 and 120 compute nodes depending on the node type
   * Each cluster can contain 1 or more databases